IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/start-here.md

-To start working with the iecf library, you will need to:
+To start working with the iotkit-comm library, you will need to:

   1. Install it
   2. Write a "hello world" program (optional)